-A staff of a statewide network of adult education programs in many states across the country (Arizona, New Mexico, Missouri, Indiana, Pennsylvania, New Hampshire) serving tens of thousands of low-income adults taught their students the Right Question Voter Engagement Strategy.
+Teachers in adult education programs in many states across the country (Arizona, New Mexico, Missouri, Indiana, Pennsylvania, New Hampshire) serving thousands of low-income adults taught their students the Right Question Strategy.
 These adult learners, ranging in age from 18 to 60 came from adult diploma programs, adult literacy and GED classes located in local school district programs, nonprofit agencies, job training programs, and a women’s correctional center.
 What did these adult learners all have in common?
 They registered and voted for the first time in their lives.

 All that changed with access to the Right Question Strategy and training focused on voter engagement.
 The woman who talked about not having a voice came to see that “we do have a voice and we need to vote.”
 Another adult learner said that he realized after the training “that my opinion counts.”
 And, as another participant said, “if I don’t vote, then other people are going to keep on making decisions for me.
 This gives me a chance to have a say in who’s going to be making those decisions.”

-An instructor of students who were incarcerated commented: “Everybody who could vote in my class, voted.
+An instructor of adult learners in a women’s correctional center in Indiana commented: “Everybody who could vote in my class, voted.
 Everybody who was allowed to be registered did it.”
 How many would have voted before?
 “Probably a third if that many.
 Very few were registered.
 I have some in their forties who have not been registered in their whole life… I probably got 20 people to vote that never voted in their lives… They told me they learned more in that one day than they’ve learned in weeks.”